 Once you’ve gotten a sense of what happens when you tweak this knob or that, try experimenting with two knobs at the same time to see how they interact with each other, de Trizio advises.
 With an approach like this, in a reasonably short time, you can end up with a solid understanding of the instrument’s core sound-making capabilities — and interesting ideas of where to take your synthesis experiments next.

-Focus on the key building blocks
+Focus on the key building blocks of synthesized sound

 When you first step up to an analog synthesizer, de Trizio recommends locating three key elements — oscillator, filter, and amplifier envelope.
 Different analog synths are laid out in different ways, but major components like these are usually clearly marked, front and center.